How To Build Wind Generator using Floppy Drive Stepper Motor

 5.25″ FLOPPY DRIVE WIND GENERATOR – CONSTRUCTION DETAILS

-Picture 7 – Wind generator electric schematic diagram
+Picture 7 – Wind generator schematic diagram

 We have bought USB extension cable (Picture 8) on e-bay, cut it in half and connected wires coming out of female USB connector directly to the output of windmill electronics (picture 7 – shown on the right side).
-USB extension cable has 4 wires, but we need only outer two, plus and minus 5V (Picture 9).
+USB extension cable has 4 wires, but we only need the outer two, plus and minus 5V (Picture 9).

 WARNING!
-Before connecting any USB device it is MANDATORY to check polarity and exact voltage (it has to be between 4.9 and 5.3 Volts) on windmill USB connector using multimeter!!!
+Before connecting any USB device it is MANDATORY to check polarity and exact voltage (it has to be between 4.9 and 5.3 Volts) on USB connector using multimeter!!!

-We are currently preparing new DIY project “100 watt Wind Turbine” which is entirely based on the mini windmill 100 watts is enough power to supply a television set or a laptop.
-As a generator we will use a stepper again, but this time from an old A3 dot-matrix printer.
+We are currently preparing new DIY project “100 watt Wind Turbine” which is entirely based on the mini windmill.
+100 watts is enough power to supply a television set or a laptop.
+As a generator core we will use a stepper again, but this time from an old A3 dot-matrix printer.

 Although the power of this wind generator is quite small, it can easily power LED lighting in your backyard (10-20 Hi-Power LED) or serve as autonomous power supply for mobile phone charging on camping.
-The most important thing is that the successful construction of such mini wind generator encourage you to subsequently make a much stronger wind generator which can reduce consumption of non-renewable energy and decrease carbon footprint.
+The most important thing is that successful construction of such mini wind generator encourages you to subsequently make a much stronger wind generator which can reduce consumption of non-renewable energy and decrease carbon footprint.